abhaya010/abhaya010/README.md

 # 👋 Hey there!

-I'm **Abhaya Bhatta**, a Software Engineering student from Nepal with a passion for backend web development and research Ai.
+I'm **Abhaya Bhatta**, a Software Engineering student from Nepal with a passion for backend web development and research AI.

 ## 🧑‍💻 About Me